gabyx/ExecutionGraph/README.md

 ```
 What we are specifiny here is the following:
 The type `InSockets` is a *socket declaration list* which says that the input socket with enumeration value `Value1` is of type `int` and is the first input `i0`.
 The second entry defines the second input socket with enumeration value `Value2` which is of type `int` too.
-The same we do for our output by defining `OutSockets`.
+The same is done for our output by defining `OutSockets`.

-Now we define two other handy macros
+Now we define two other handy macros:
 ```c++
     EXEC_GRAPH_DEFINE_LOGIC_NODE_GET_TYPENAME();
     EXEC_GRAPH_DEFINE_LOGIC_NODE_VALUE_GETTERS(Ins, InSockets, Outs, OutSockets);
 ```
 The first one is not so important.
-It only defines some `virtual std::string getTypeName()` function which demangles the type of this node at runtime.
+It only defines some `virtual std::string getTypeName()` function which demangles the type of this node at runtime (for debugging purposes).
-The second one defines some handy value getters and setters for easy access (by means of the enumeration) to the sockets values (more later).
+The second one defines some handy value-getters and setters for easy access (by means of the enumerations `Ins` and `Outs`) to the sockets values (more later).

 Let us define the constructor of our `IntegerNode<...>`:
 ```c++